The Undertow (TV series): Production

 Complete Fiction and wiip are adapting the series for Netflix from the Norwegian series Twin.
 Sarah Dollard, Hanna Jameson, Scout Cripps, and Kam Odedra are adapting series, with Dollard also executive producing.
 Jeremy Lovering will executive produce and direct the series.
 Jamie Dornan is an executive producer.
 Nira Park and Rachael Prior of Complete Fiction executive produce along with David Flynn and Paul Lee for wiip.

 Jamie Dornan and Mackenzie Davis confirmed in the lead roles in March 2024.
 Filming on the series took place in the Scottish Highlands in May 2024.
 Other filming locations include the Scottish Islands Sutherland and the Isle of Mull.

 Release

-The series is expected to premiere on Netflix in 2025.
+The series will be released on Netflix.